jroimartin/expi/README.md

     target/aarch64-unknown-none/release/kernel8.img
 ```

-Then, serve it via iPXE or copy it into a SD card.
+Then, boot it via PXE or copy it into a SD card.
 You also need the following
 files from the raspios' boot partition:

 - start.elf